 European countries have diverse approaches to inheritance tax, reflecting their unique historical, social, and economic contexts.

 France: France has a complex system with varying tax rates depending on the relationship between the deceased and the heir, as well as the size of the inheritance.
-The tax rates can be as high as 45% for unrelated heirs.
+Close relatives (children, spouses) benefit from generous exemptions, but rates for unrelated heirs can reach 60%.

 The Economic Implications of Inheritance Tax